Why and How to Teach Organization Skills to Middle School Students

 How Does Being Organized Help Students Be Successful?

-- Assignments easily located means fewer assignments turned in tardy, fewer assignments not turned in, which means fewer points lost and higher scores on assignments.
+- Assignments easily located means fewer assignments turned in tardy and more assignments turned in.

 - Students are less likely to “forget” about or be unprepared for upcoming quizzes and tests because they have recorded assessment dates in their agenda.